-The growth of roles in the digital space continues to rise with roles like Head of Digital, UX/UI Designer and Marketing Automation Specialist being some of the most common titles in 2019/2020.
-Technology led roles will continue to be roles of the future.
+The growth of roles in the digital space continues to rise with roles like Head of Digital, UX/UI Designer, and Marketing Automation Specialist being some of the most common titles in 2020/2021.
+Technology-led roles will continue to be roles of the future.

 Talk to customers differently

 It will become more important than ever to adapt and change how you approach your customer in a personalised (and emotive) way.
 Customers expect to consume information in a digital fashion and as customers are watching more and reading less, marketing teams must ensure their visual content meets this shifting consumer habit.

-Developing trust through marketing messaging is at the centre of many marketing and communication team’s strategy post the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry and will continue to be a focus for 2020 and beyond.
+Developing trust through marketing messaging is at the centre of many marketing and communication team’s strategies post the Royal Commission into Misconduct in the Banking, Superannuation, and Financial Services Industry and will continue to be a focus for 2020 and beyond.

-To access the full report which includes comprehensive salary benchmarking and valuable insights into market and industry changes in relation to salaries, bonuses, gender, what motivates professionals to change roles/organisations and flexibility in the workplace, click here: Download here
+To access the full report which includes comprehensive salary benchmarking and valuable insights into the market and industry changes in relation to salaries, bonuses, gender, what motivates professionals to change roles/organisations, and flexibility in the workplace, click here: Download here

 How Can We Help?